rust-lang/infra-team/service-catalog/datadog/README.md

 - Platform-level metrics from AWS and Fastly
 - Log pipelines for logs from our CDNs, applications, and servers

+## Team members

+User accounts on Datadog are managed in [terraform/team-members-datadog].

 ## Integrations

 We use the following integrations: